What is Content Analysis?

 Research (Cruz and Lee 2014) was conducted to recognize the challenges that many companies are facing in developing Twitter campaigns.
 Content analysis was conducted to analyze the Twitter feeds of internationally recognized companies.

-The results of the content analysis highlighted two essential factors, word choice and media type, for the success of a marketing campaign on Twitter.
-These two factors should be taken into consideration while developing a social media marketing plan.
+The results of the content analysis highlighted two essential factors, word choice, and media type, for the success of a marketing campaign on Twitter.
+These two factors should be considered while developing a social media marketing plan.

 Content analysis has seen rapid growth and acceptance due to computer-aided text analysis.
 It has become easier to perform content analysis due to the easy availability of electronic messages, thereby making it easier to analyze with precision and speed.

 Content analysis can be dated back to the 1920s in the United States of America, where a large quantity of data from mass media such as radio and newspapers was analyzed.

 For example, the number of times a text, such as the name of a political party, was repeated in the newspaper was counted and analyzed.
 However, this was not foolproof as it could not identify the latent meaning, and it just counted the number of times a word was repeated.

-Later in 1972, Jurgen Ritsert developed a process that was able to identify the latent meaning and ideological contents by applying quantitative analysis.
+Later in 1972, Jurgen Ritsert developed a process that could identify the latent meaning and ideological contents by applying quantitative analysis.
 Ever since then, content analysis has been used to interpret the text and to arrive at a valid conclusion

 With the advent of the internet and technological advancement, content analysis has gained particular significance.
 Over the years, many things have changed, and a few have remained constant.
 Computers are now used to gather, analyze, and present a massive amount of data with lightning speed and accuracy.

 Content analysis of the big data produced by social media, online content, and mobile devices has taken higher significance.
 Content analysis has taken over as the most popular method compared to surveys, interviews, and other forms of analysis.

-Never has content analysis received more considerable attention in many fields of research than at present.
+Never has content analysis received more considerable attention in many research fields than at present.
 It has been embraced and is extending far and wide into many disciplines.